wrana-lab/SPARSeq_Figures/Figure7/README.md

 Note that the processed....xlsx input files here were generated in the script for Figure 6C and Supplemental Figures 13-14.

 The muttable....csv files were generated in the script for Supplemental Figure 9.

+The ..._AAs_by_main_variant_v25.xlsx files were generated in the script for Figure 5A.